Picking a streaming device is now almost as complicated as picking a cable package used to be. Here’s what you need to

 Fire currently comes in two different models, but have a couple of key things in common.
 Each device can access over 15,000 apps and games, including Netflix, Amazon Prime (obviously), Hulu, HBO Now, YouTube, ESPN, and more.

-Looking to cut the chord but still watch traditional TV?
+Looking to cut the cord but still watch traditional TV?
 Fire TV supports live sports and TV programming through PS Vue and DirecTV Now.
 In fact, you get a free month-long trial of DirecTV NOW with your purchase, and it includes channels like AMC, HGTV, and Fox among a host of others.
 Ultimately, services like DirecTV NOW and HBO Go require a monthly subscription fee, but the ability to choose what services you pay for instead of being forced into bundles by your cable company is invaluable.